Get Help Today(877) 648-4288

 The process of Tramadol detox, though not inherently harmful, can be difficult.
 Luckily, there are medications that can assist in the process of detox and ease the pains that come with it.
 The most common Tramadol detox medications include:

 Methadone is a potent Opioid.
-This means that it will activate the same parts of your brain that Tramadol does, but without the euphoria.
+This means that it will activate the same parts of the brain that Tramadol does, but without the euphoria.
 This makes it a powerful tool in handling the symptoms of withdrawal.
 However, while only very mild euphoric feelings are produced, it can still be addictive and should only be taken under medical supervision from a special clinic.

 Naltrexone is used to block Opioid receptors.
 That means that it can’t provide any of the benefits of other medications, but it can block the high that someone would get if they were to relapse.
 Because it can’t ease the symptoms of withdrawal, however, it is only prescribed after the detox is complete and all Opioids are out of the patient’s symptoms.

-Stages of Tramadol Withdrawal
+Stages Of Tramadol Withdrawal

 |Tramadol Withdrawal Timeline|